 The route to Double Hill Run Rd by the Rakaia River is easy and along 4WD tracks that pass the A-Frame hut (3-4 bunks) on the way to Turtons Saddle.
 Then it is a steep zig-zag down from the saddle.
 It’s a great view out over the Rakaia from the saddle, and you may be able to watch south-bound TA hikers puffing their way up.

 The Rakaia is another river stated by the official TA guide to be a Hazard Zone and crossing it is not part of the trail.
-Most people take this warning seriously, for the river has about two to three times as much water flowing down it as the Rangitata, though crossings have been done.
-This is in no way a recommendation, but if you are going to try it you really should be experienced in such things, be of large build, and have a companion.
+Most people take this warning seriously, for the river has about two to three times as much water flowing down it as the Rangitata, though crossings have been done in low flows.
+This is in no way a recommendation, but if you are going to try it you really should be experienced in such things, be of large build, and have at least one companion.
 It would make sense to head up river a bit, as the Wilberforce joins the Rakaia just south of the car park, so you could avoid the combined flow of two rivers by taking them separately.
 If you cross the Rakaia and then go up or across the Wilberforce River north of Mt Oakden you will end up at the head of Lake Coleridge and have saved yourself a tedious bit of road walking around the lake, but will also have skipped a bit of the TA trail.
 Mind you, river bed walking is tedious and difficult in its own right.

 The further alternative is to arrange a ride to Lake Coleridge Village with the owners of Coleridge Lodge if you are staying there.
 This costs $115 for one or two people, and another $35 for each additional person.
 A detour can be taken into Methven for some grocery shopping for an extra fee.
 Note, however, both for this and the school bus, that there is no cellphone reception either at the car park or above on Turtons Saddle, so you need to organise them well ahead.